 Asteroids Impact Earth

-Imagine a large asteroid collided with Earth!
+Imagine if a large asteroid collided with Earth!
 What would happen?
-The earth got hit by many asteroids of different sizes in its history.
-Some of them changed the Earth entirely and others just caused tiny damages.
+The earth has been hit by many asteroids of different sizes in its history.
+Some of them changed the shape of the Earth entirely and others just caused tiny damage.
 Asteroids of different sizes have struck the Earth before and may strike us again in the future.
 We need to stay alert of these potential threats.

 Around three billion years ago, an asteroid almost ten miles across hit the Earth.
 Back in those days, there were only micro-organisms on Earth.
 Although the asteroid didn’t wipe out many species, it caused massive damage to the Earth.
 It created a tsunami one thousand feet tall and huge earthquakes caused volcanic eruptions all over the planet.